 Student touts the benefits of getting involved

-Occupational therapy student Chloe Gletow’s passion to embrace real-world learning has led to leadership roles on campus and sets a positive example for her peers.
-Gletow decided early on that she wanted to be more active in college.
-To date, she has traveled to Assisi, Italy, led three alternative break service trips, helped local elementary students learn to read, and is active in clubs, honor societies and student government.
+Occupational therapy student Chloe Gletow's passion for embracing experiential learning has led to leadership roles on campus and sets a positive example for her peers.
+Gletow decided early during her collegiate experience that she wanted to be more active in college.
+To date, she has been on five alternative break service trips and even served as a trip leader, helped local elementary students learn to read, and is active in clubs, honor societies and student government.

 "I don't feel like I got involved enough in high school.
 So, my goal in college was to experience everything, and just try it," said Gletow.

-As a resident advisor and Office of Residence Life work-study student, Gletow shares her experiences with her freshman residents, encouraging them to join clubs and attend campus events.
-“I tell them that if they’re bored, then they aren’t doing enough.”
+As a resident assistant and Office of Residence Life work-study student, Gletow shares her experiences with her first-year residents, encouraging them to join clubs and attend campus events.
+"I tell them that if they're bored, then they aren't doing enough."

-Now in year four of her five-year OT program, Gletow said she is attempting to reduce her non-academic responsibilities to focus more on academics.
-“Now my friends are joining clubs I used to be involved in, and it’s catching on.
-I’m tempted to join anyway because I want to do those activities with them,” Gletow quipped.
+Now in the final year of her five-year Occupational therapy program, Gletow said she is attempting to reduce her non-academic responsibilities to focus more on academics.
+"Now my friends are joining clubs I used to be involved in, and it's catching on.
+I'm tempted to join anyway because I want to do those activities with them," Gletow quipped.